Technical Paper

 • Stepwise growth toward a peak.
 As MAU grows through defined bands, the daily emission pool expands in steps rather than continuously.
 This avoids cliff effects when activity oscillates near a threshold.

-• Published peak.
-The daily pool reaches a peak of 12,000,000 INT.
+• Bounded peak.
+The daily pool grows stepwise to a peak band, then holds.
 After peak, additional MAU raises per-user contribution density.
+The band values are calibrated in production and not published.

 • Long horizon.
 The user-reward rail is sized to last a 15-year horizon.
 The reward share of supply (64.35 billion INT, see 4.17) is the budget; the curve is the meter.